s1t5/mail-archiver/README.md

 3. Edit the database configuration in the `docker-compose.yml` and set a secure password in the `POSTGRES_PASSWORD` variable and the `ConnectionString`.

+4. If you want to use authentication (which i'd strongly recommend) definie a `Authentication__Username` and `Authentication__Password`.

 4. Configure a reverse proxy of your choice with https ans authentification to secure access to the application.

-**⚠️Attention⚠️ The application itself does not provide any authentication and also no encrypted access via https!
-Both must be set up via the reverse proxy!**
+**⚠️Attention⚠️ The application itself does not provide encrypted access via https!
+It must be set up via a reverse proxy!
+Moreover the application is not build for public internet access!**

 4. Initial start of the containers:
 ```bash